Thomas Dalton-Morgan: Pilot trainer

 Following the end of the Battle of Britain in October 1940, Dalton-Morgan concentrated on passing on his experience to new pilots.
 He also worked on developing the Hurricane fighter into a night-fighter with great success.
 He soon accounted for six further 'kills' flying his Hurricane at night.
 One of his most successful periods was over the nights of the 6 and 7 May 1941 when he shot down three Luftwaffe bombers over Glasgow.
 He was promoted to temporary squadron leader on 1 June.

 On 8 June he shot down a Junkers Ju 88 and two further 'kills' followed.
 On 24 July he intercepted another Ju 88 off May Island.
 Despite his engine starting to fail he pressed home his attack and downed the enemy bomber.
 His engine then completely quit and he was forced to land on the water, a highly dangerous exercise.
 He was later picked up by the Royal Navy.

 For this attack he received a Bar to his DFC on 31 May 1941:

 On 2 October 1941 he shot down another bomber, off Berwick-on-Tweed.
 Finally, in February 1942, Dalton-Morgan was rested with a tally of at least 14 aircraft shot down and several damaged.

 Distinguished Service Order

 After a short period working as a fighter controller at RAF Turnhouse, near Edinburgh, he was promoted to temporary wing commander on 1 June 1942, and promoted to squadron leader (war-substantive) on 26 August.
 He returned to operations in late 1942 to become leader of the Ibsley Wing.
 Commanding eight fighter squadrons, Dalton-Morgan organised long-range offensive sorties and bomber escort duties over northern France.
-He damaged an Bf 109 in December 1943, and then shot down a Focke Wulf 190 fighter and damaged another during a sweep over the French port of Brest.
+He damaged an Bf 109 in December 1943, and then shot down a Focke-Wulf Fw 190 fighter and damaged another during a sweep over the French port of Brest.
 He was awarded the Distinguished Service Order on 25 May 1943: